G3rkul3s/MultiLeap-Computer-Animation-Lab/README.md

 *Note:* Those algorithm implementations, though in theory can be used with real-time sensor readings, have been designed with simulated readings in mind.

+*Warning*: For now calibration and hand fusion only works with the right hand.

 ## To create an executable for this project:
 1. Create a build directory in the root folder
 ```